deislabs/deislabs.io/content/posts/introducing-krator.md

 out to be fairly straightforward to extract the "operator" portion of Krustlet to a new crate, and today we are pleased to announce Krator (pronounced crater), which stands for [K]ubernetes [R]ust st[at]e machine Operat[or].
-Krator will be released alongside the next release of Krustlet, `0.6.0`, at which point Krustlet will use Krator internally to watch Pods and manage their state machines.
+Krator was released alongside the latest release of Krustlet, `0.6.0`, and Krustlet now uses Krator internally to watch Pods and manage their state machines.

 Implementing an Operator involves a number of moving parts, so I have put together a fairly minimal example, which I will walk through in the rest of